MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 #### Runtime Errors

-A **runtime error** is an error that happens after your program starts running.
+A **runtime error** happens after your program starts running.
 It causes an error message to be printed to the console, assuming your program doesn't crash.
 The program stops running as soon as one runtime error happens.

 Runtime errors include: